 In parallel with the ongoing development of ENMs is a new approach to the creation of various objects and products.
-Many ENM applications are under development for high-volume commercial manufacturing within the U.S. Advanced Manufacturing Initiative (now known as Manufacturing USA) [PCAST 2012].
-Advanced manufacturing is the use of technology (including additive manufacturing, nanotechnology, and robotics) to improve products and processes.
+Many ENM applications are under development for high-volume commercial manufacturing within the U.S. Advanced Manufacturing Initiative [PCAST 2012].
 Continued refinement of nano-manufacturing processes will enable higher production of ENMs and further process and product development.
 Just as in nanotechnology, good Environmental, Health, and Safety (EHS) research and support are necessary for the flow of ENMs into advanced manufacturing processes.
 As scientists continue to explore and characterize the hazards and risks associated with ENMs, knowledge from that research will serve as a foundation for an anticipatory and proactive approach to the introduction and use of ENMs in advanced manufacturing.

-4 HOW DO WE GET THERE?
+4. HOW DO WE GET THERE?

-4.1 Coalescing Priorities for NIOSH NTRC Research and Guidance for FY2018-FY2025
+4.1 Coalescing Priorities for NIOSH NTRC Research and Guidance for FY2018- FY2025

-The NIOSH NTRC has proposed specific research activities (see Section 4.2) for FY2018-FY2025.
-The overall focus of the strategic plan is to generate data, information, and knowledge to protect the nanotechnology workforce by means of effective risk management techniques and, in particular, by minimizing elemental exposures and keeping exposure below available occupational limits.
-NIOSH researchers will develop and update good risk-management practices, including categorical and specific recommended exposure limits.
+The NIOSH NTRC has proposed specific research activities (see Section 4.2) for FY2018- FY2025.
+The overall focus of the strategic plan is to generate data, information, and knowledge to protect the nanotechnology workforce, by using effective risk management techniques and particularly keeping exposure below available occupational limits.
+NIOSH researchers will develop and update good risk-management practices, including categorical and specific exposure limits.
 Researchers will catalog and share data and information via informatics (resources, devices, and methods required to optimize the acquisition, storage, retrieval, and use of information).
-Figure 19 shows a schema for how NIOSH will continue to focus its research activities, in accordance with the goals of the NTRC Strategic Plan.
+Figure 20 shows a schema for how NIOSH will continue to focus its research activities, in accordance with the goals of the NTRC Strategic Plan.